paperclip-ui/legacy-paperclip/README.md

 A template language designed for visual development.

-**Right now I'm collecting polishing up this project, I would love some feedback.
+**Right now I'm polishing up this project, I'm looking for any help on testing.
 [Please send me a message if you're interested!](https://forms.gle/FATDYcAVUdRVJvQaA)**

 ![alt button demo](assets/button-demo.gif)